 technology to address security?

-Winn Schwartau: Well number one, the remote wipe technology and
+Winn Schwartau: Well number one, the remote wipe technology and the encryption is

 native to these devices.
 There is no magic there.
 A lot of